imryan/equinox/README.md

 * Ability to include your own DDoS script, and configure the GUI to work with it accordingly.
 * GUI design upgrades.
 * More, unplanned features, also coming soon.
+* Renamed folders contained with their corresponding classes.
+(Better organization)

 Install
 ---